 Catherine is an adventurer, an Asiaphile and a serial entrepreneur.
 She describes her greatest fear in life as mediocrity, and her second greatest as boredom -- and the combination being the stimulus for Remote Lands.
 A former software engineer and technology entrepreneur and founder of three software companies since 1989, she considers herself lucky to have found her true calling at the age of 42, and to have been able to turn her life's passion for Asian travel into her profession.

 Wanderlust is in Catherine's blood, inherited from her great-grandparents from Pittsburgh who circumnavigated the world multiple times in the 19th century on Asian art and antique-buying trips.
 Catherine's Asia obsession began back in 1985 when she read James Clavell's 'Tai Pan' and was instantly smitten.
 She had already lived in France and had traveled widely throughout Europe, but she had never been to Asia, and was determined to go.
 In 1987 she flew to Hong Kong with two phone numbers in her pocket and her total savings of $1,000, got a job selling Apple computers, and ended up staying for seven years -- travelling constantly all over Asia and the world for both business and pleasure.

-Some of her most memorable travel experiences include having a private lunch with the Queen of Bhutan in her palace; a magical New Years Eve in Mongolia sharing a ger with a nomad family at -35°F; hiking to far-flung hill tribe villages off the grid in eastern Myanmar; off-piste skiing in Gulmarg, Kashmir in 1989; trekking alone in the Everest region of Nepal; taking a private helicopter up to view the peak of the third highest mountain in the world, Kanchenjunga in Sikkim; cruising in Siberia from the Arctic Circle to Vladivostok in a Russian icebreaker; chartering a private plane to visit remote corners of the Gobi Desert and eastern Mongolia; getting married in an Iban tribal longhouse in Borneo, a Hindu temple in Kerala and a Buddhist temple in Bhutan; and travelling solo across North Korea; cruising through Komodo National Park in Indonesia; and hiking through the magical rainforests of Yakushima Island in Japan.
+Some of her most memorable travel experiences include having a private lunch with the Queen of Bhutan in her palace in 2006; a magical New Years Eve in Mongolia sharing a ger with a nomad family at -35°F; hiking to far-flung hill tribe villages off the grid in eastern Myanmar; off-piste skiing in Gulmarg, Kashmir in 1989; trekking alone in the Everest region of Nepal; taking a private helicopter up to view the peak of the third highest mountain in the world, Kanchenjunga in Sikkim; cruising in Siberia from the Arctic Circle to Vladivostok in a Russian icebreaker; chartering a private plane to visit remote corners of the Gobi Desert and eastern Mongolia; getting married in an Iban tribal longhouse in Borneo, a Hindu temple in Kerala and a Buddhist temple in Bhutan; travelling solo across North Korea; cruising through Komodo National Park in Indonesia; and hiking through the magical rainforests of Yakushima Island in Japan.

 Catherine founded her first company in Hong Kong in 1989 at age twenty six, a travel software publishing company which later morphed into Take-Two, a video game company with sales over $1 billion and parent company of Rockstar Games.
 Next she licensed the Pink Panther character to star as a globetrotter teaching kids about foreign cultures for Wanderlust Interactive, her second company.
 She took the company public in 1996 (NASDAQ: LUST) which was Silicon Alley's first IPO according to 'Crain's New York Business', which also credited her with being one of the founders of New York's now famous Silicon Alley.
 Her third company was a natural language technology developer named Soliloquy, which tried to change the world by allowing consumers to converse with websites as if talking casually to a shopkeeper.
 Despite having a prominent computer speech Ph.D. as a co-founder and 13 Ph.D.s from MIT, Yale, Columbia and Stanford on staff, their goal turned out to be far too ambitious - and indeed remains the holy grail of human-Internet interaction.
 After leaving Soliloquy, she took a few years off from startups to work in her husband's Upper East Side art gallery.